30 Proven Ways To Reduce eCommerce Shipping Costs

 However, there's a pretty neat way to use DIM.

-All you have to do: make the dimensional weight and actual weight close.
+All you have to do: make the dimensional weight and the actual weight really close.

 For example, if a package weighs 3 lbs on dimensional weight, try adding in as much weight as 2.9 lbs.

-⚠️ Caveat: Make sure you've packaged each item with enough flexibility – so that the items don't get damaged in transit.
+⚠️ Look out for: How well the packaging holds – make sure you've packaged each item with enough flexibility – so that the items don't move enough, but also so that the packaging can take the blows of transit.

-Upselling a membership for small premium lets you offset shipping costs by offering perks that don't require additional shipping.
+Upselling a membership for a small premium lets you offset shipping costs by offering perks that don't require you to foot additional shipping costs.

 It's like Amazon Prime (but cheaper).

-⚠️ Caveat: You will need an exceptionally trustworthy brand value to make this strategy a success – also, your products shouldn't be a one-time buy item.
+⚠️ Look out for: The trust-level – you will need an exceptionally trustworthy brand value to make this strategy a success – also, your products shouldn't be a one-time buy item.

 FURTHER READING: 14 eCommerce Loyalty Programs Backed By Science (Examples)